John B. Allen, Jr.

 Biography

-She was a saleslady in a dry goods store in 1930.2 Jean was recorded on the 1930 US Census as a daughter in the household of Isis Leach 23 April 1930 Indianapolis, Marion County, Indiana.
+Jean Yates was born about 1911 in Indiana.1 She was a saleslady in a dry goods store in 1930.2 Jean was recorded on the 1930 US Census as a daughter in the household of Isis Leach 23 April 1930 Indianapolis, Marion County, Indiana.
 Isis owned the house.
 In addition to Isis's four children, the household included her sister Nettle Turner and Isis's nieces Justine Leach and Mary Turner.3

-Last Edited2 November 2004
+Last Edited | 2 November 2004 |

 Citations

-1. [S1869] 1920 U.S. census, Indiana, Marion County, population schedule, Film: T625, Harry Yates household, ED 65, sheet 8B, dwelling 198, family 239; INMari101
+- [S1869] 1920 U.S. census, Indiana, Marion County, population schedule, Film: T625, Harry Yates household, ED 65, sheet 8B, dwelling 198, family 239; INMari101

-2. [S1870] 1930 U.S. census, Indiana, Marion County, population schedule, Film T626, Nettle Turner household, ED 317, sheet 5A, p.
+- [S1870] 1930 U.S. census, Indiana, Marion County, population schedule, Film T626, Nettle Turner household, ED 317, sheet 5A, p.
 197, dwelling 64, family 98; INMari301

-3. [S1870] 1930 U.S. census, Indiana, Marion County, population schedule, Film T626, Nettle Turner household, ED 317, sheet 5A, p.
+- [S1870] 1930 U.S. census, Indiana, Marion County, population schedule, Film T626, Nettle Turner household, ED 317, sheet 5A, p.
 197, dwelling 64, family 98; note: Isis Yates owned the house and should have been listed as head of household.
 The census taker had Nettle Turner listed as head of household and showed her renting.
 Relationships on the census were Mary Turner daughter, Isis Yates sister, Beatrice Yates niece, Horace Yates nephew, Jean Yates nices, Byran Yates nephew, and Justice Leach niece.
 Renting was crossed out and home ownership with mortgage was indicated by Isis's name.
 It is likely the census taker did not wish to rerecord the whole family so left it as was.; INMari301

 Nellie Catherine Boring1